Soumya-Puranikamath/Vlsi-workshop/README.md

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/3d98b30f-d9c3-498c-b45e-bbc6acf9068a)

-To run the spice file,we have to install the ngspice is vsdcelldesign directory.Command will be **sudo apt install ngspice**.When it is installed Completely open the spice file with command **ngspice sky130_inv.spice**.To plot the tansiant response curve give the command **plot y vs time a**.The transiant waveform will be obtained.
+To run the spice file,we have to install the ngspice is vsdcelldesign directory.Command will be **sudo apt install ngspice**.When it is installed Completely open the spice file with command **ngspice sky130_inv.spice**.

+To plot the tansiant response curve give the command **plot y vs time a**.The transiant waveform will be obtained.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/8ac02bc6-5d0f-4857-925a-aa554f3c4873)